DavidVogelxyz/library/install-os/install-debian.md

 Install `nala`, a wrapper for `apt`, to get a better view of the package manager.

 ```
-apt update && apt install nala
+apt update && apt install -y nala
 ```

-Then, using `nala`, install vim and neovim.
+Then, using `nala`, install `vim`.
 If on Debian, install the `locales` package.

 ```
-nala upgrade && nala install vim neovim locales
+nala upgrade && nala install -y vim locales
 ```

 ### Date, time, and locale